 The answer is Yes.
 Any EPF account that does not get any contribution for 36 months is declared as an inoperative account.
 When you fail to transfer the EPF account upon change of job, the account remains under your UAN without receiving contributions from your employer.
 This way, the old EPF accounts may remain inoperative for years.

-- After the member attains the age of 55 years
+- Even after completing 36 months from the time of retirement after the member attains the age of 55 years

 - Due to permanent migration abroad